cloyellow127/CS5098_Project_Colour_Palettes/README.md

   or
 >>> python art_uk_scrape.py all (Name for files and folder generation) (art UK search URL)
 ```
-To view the jupyter projects, onpen jupyter notbook using command line in the top diretory with:
+To view the jupyter projects, open jupyter notebook using command line in the top diretory with:
 ```
->>> jupyter notebook
+$ jupyter notebook
 ```
 Then select the .ipynb files in the 'Notebook' folder and run cells using the Jupyter notebook interface.
 Run all cells at once or 'Ctrl+Enter' to run individual cell.